Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oklahoma's games this season have gone over 63 points six of nine times.
+- Oklahoma and its opponents have combined to score more than 63 points in six of nine games this season.

-- Baylor's games have gone over 63 points in two opportunities this season.
+- Baylor has combined with its opponents to score more than 63 points in two games this season.

-- The two teams combine to score 79.2 points per game, 16.2 more than the total in this contest.
+- The two teams combine to score 79.2 points per game, 16.2 more than the over/under in this contest.

-- The 44.8 combined points per game that these two squads have allowed this season are 18.2 fewer than the 63 over/under in this contest.
+- This contest's over/under is 18.2 points above the 44.8 these two squads combine to surrender per game this season.

-- Sooners games this season feature an average total of 63.3 points, a number 0.3 points higher than Saturday's over/under.
+- The average total in Sooners games this season is 63.3, 0.3 points more than Saturday's total of 63.

 - The 51.7 PPG average total in Bears games this season is 11.3 points fewer than this game's over/under.